vincentge95/SuperGamer/README.md

 Block all replies of users that users' level is under a value.

-Supply Acfun and panst extra emotions.
+Add Acfun and Panst extra emotions.

 License
 =========